Oujda Treaty

-The Oujda Treaty (also known as the Arabic–African Federation Treaty) was signed on 13 August 1984 between King Hassan II of Morocco and Muammar Gaddafi of Libya.
+The Oujda Treaty (also known as the Arab–African Federation Treaty) was signed on 13 August 1984 between King Hassan II of Morocco and Muammar Gaddafi of Libya.
 It was approved by Moroccan voters in a referendum on 31 August, and by the Libyan General People's Congress.
-The aim was to establish a "union of states" between the two, and eventually to create a "Great Arab Maghreb".
+Its aim was to establish a "union of states" between the two countries, and eventually to create a "Great Arab Maghreb".
+However, the union never fully materialized, with Morocco cancelling the treaty in August 1986.